-For many years we have offered free English classes, taught by volunteer teachers, at St Sidwell’s.
-These informal classes are open to everyone who wants to improve their English, to make new friends and to share their ideas and experiences with other people from around the world.
+For many years we have offered free ESOL (English for Speakers of Other Languages) classes, at St Sidwell’s.
+These informal classes, taught by volunteer teachers, are open to everyone who wants to improve their English, to make new friends and to share their ideas and experiences with other people from around the world.

 There are classes for all levels from Beginner (A1) to Advanced (C2) that run throughout the school year.
-We usually offer classes in Exeter, Newton Abbot, Teignmouth, Torquay and Totnes but, because of Covid we are only offering face-to-face classes iin Exeter – see below.
+Currently, we are only offering face-to-face classes in Exeter – see below.
 Classes are free, but learners are welcome to make a small voluntary donation of £1 per class to help cover our expenses.

 |Location||Venue||Day & Time||Level|

 13:00 – 15:00